 Former Graduate (2020)

-Governance and Engagement, Digital Platforms and Online Safety Branch, Content Division, Communications and Media
+Governance and Engagement, Digital Platforms and Online Safety Branch, Content Division

 I hop on the bus to work.
 In the mornings I always listen to the ABC News headlines and scroll through other media articles.
 One of the benefits of living in Canberra is that it's a relatively easy commute to work compared to a lot of other major cities.